What Is the Electrical Trade?

 - Tape measure

 - Wire stripper

 As you learn about working in the electrical industry, read more about electrical tools of the trade and how to use them.

 How do I gain electrical skills in New York?

 Enrolling in an accredited trade school is a great place to start if you want to learn entry-level electrical skills.
-Because every school has its own look, feel and personality, it’s a good idea to visit the school to see if you feel comfortable there.
+Because every vocational school for electricians has its own look, feel and personality, it’s a good idea to visit the school to see if you feel comfortable there.
 This is also an ideal time to ask questions you may have about technical school training, classes and instructors.

 At Apex Technical School in Long Island City, Queens, we meet one-on-one with you to discuss your goals and to explain what our school offers:

 - Financial aid and work-study to those who qualify

 Find out if Apex Technical School in New York is right for you.
 Contact us today to learn more about our trade school for electricians.

 *Apex Technical School and its instructors are licensed by the State of New York, New York State Education Department.